71104/jquery-handlebars/README.md

 Getting Started
 ---------------

-A [jQuery](http://jquery.com/) plugin to render [Handlebars.js](http://handlebarsjs.com/) templates into elements.

-Template scripts are retrieved through AJAX, precompiled and cached.

 Each jQuery object has a `render` method that:
 - retrieves the specified template (either from cache or by fetching through AJAX and compiling with Handlebars),